TedHusted/awake/awake.md/awake.md

 ###

 Blurry-eyed, Adrian Cho peers at the list of recordings on his phone.
-He pulls one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.
+He drags one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.

 Peering at the phone again, and despite the Tuesday at 1:10 am timestamp, he murmurs “When did I record that one?”